kyleshevlin/shevyjs/README.md

 ### baseLineHeight

 This is used to determine the line height calculations in Shevy.
-Each line height calculated will be a multiple or dividend of this value.
-Note that ShevyJS may use half-increments when necessary to keep line heights from being unreasonably large - in other words, every line height will be of the form `<some whole number> * 0.5 * baseLineHeight`. _It is required that this value be unitless and a number_.
+Each line height calculated will be a multiple or dividend of `baseLineHeight / 2`.
+Calculating `line-heights` in increments of half the `baseLineHeight` value avoids excessively large `line-height`s for `font-size`s that barely exceed the previous increment, while still maintaining the established vertical rhythm. _It is required that this value be unitless and a number_.

 ### baseFontScale